You are here

 PHH Corporation, et al. v.
 Consumer Financial Protection Bureau (D.C.
 Cir.)

-READ CAC’S EN BANC BRIEF AND MOTION FOR EN BANC RECONSIDERATION OF THE PANEL'S DENIAL OF MOTION TO INTERVENE IN PHH Corporation, et al. v.
+READ CAC’S BRIEF in PHH Corporation, et al. v.
 Consumer Financial Protection Bureau

 PHH Corporation, et al. v.
-Consumer Financial Protection Bureau involves a challenge to the leadership structure of the Consumer Financial Protection Bureau (“CFPB” or “Bureau”), an agency created by the 2010 Dodd-Frank Act to end the longstanding fragmentation of responsibility for consumer financial protection that contributed greatly to the 2008 financial crisis.
+Consumer Financial Protection Bureau involves a challenge to the leadership structure of the Consumer Financial Protection Bureau (“CFPB”), an agency created by the 2010 Dodd-Frank Act to end the longstanding fragmentation of responsibility for consumer financial protection that contributed greatly to the 2008 financial crisis.

 After months of evaluating the roots of what is now known as the Great Recession and assessing the types of reforms needed, lawmakers concluded that a major culprit was the failure of a fragmented and unaccountable consumer financial protection regime to safeguard homeowners from reckless financial products.
-To remedy this, Congress established a new and consolidated entity, the Consumer Financial Protection Bureau, that would have the independence, resources, and mission focus needed to prevent a recurrence of those problems and respond to the challenges of an evolving financial marketplace.
-In an effort to insulate the CFPB from political influence that could impede its efficacy, Congress structured the Bureau so that is has a single director who could be removed only for cause.
+To remedy this, Congress established a new and consolidated entity, the CFPB, that would have the independence and mission focus needed to prevent a recurrence of those problems and respond to the challenges of an evolving financial marketplace.
+Congress structured the Bureau to be led by a single director, rather than a multimember commission, to avoid the delay and inaction to which commissions are susceptible.
+And to insulate the Bureau from political interference and industry pressure, Congress provided that this director may be removed for good cause—“inefficiency, neglect of duty, or malfeasance in office”—but not for policy disagreements alone.

 Briefs filed by CAC

 - PHH Corporation, et al. v.
 Consumer Financial Protection Bureau (D.C.
-Cir. – en banc brief)
+Cir. – Brief in Support of Petition for Rehearing en banc)

 - PHH Corporation, et al. v.
 Consumer Financial Protection Bureau (D.C.
 Cir. – Motion for Leave to Intervene)